 A divorce settlement agreement will also take the above into consideration and adjust the child support payments to be fair to both spouses.

-If one spouse depended financially on the other, alimony may be awarded.
+If one spouse depended financially on the other, alimony (also known as "spousal support") may be awarded.
 Courts look into different factors to see whether alimony should be awarded.
 These include:

 - Financial needs of the spouses

 - Education and employment or the employability of the receiving spouse

 - Mental or physical issues that may prevent the spouse from getting a job or being self-supporting

 Need Help with Your Divorce Settlement?
 Speak to an Attorney

 There are a lot of complicated legal issues that come with a divorce.
 Drafting a divorce settlement that covers custody, child support, property division, and the like can be a very demanding task, especially if you and your spouse are not in agreement.
 Speaking to a divorce attorney may be a great place to start to get proper guidance.